EduardoRodriguesF/quartz/README.md

 # Quartz

-The CLI way to build and test REST APIs.
+The command-line way to build and test REST APIs.

 ## About